Greshnickl/PAD-GhostHunters/README.md

 ## Game Microservices – Service Boundaries

-This project follows a microservices architecture to ensure modularity, scalability, and independent deployment of each component.
-Each service is implemented in a different language to promote polyglot programming, reflecting the diversity of team expertise and optimizing for specific business needs.
+This project is built using a **microservices architecture** to ensure modularity, scalability, and independent deployment of each component.
+Each service is implemented in a language chosen to best fit its specific responsibilities, allowing the team to leverage **polyglot programming** for optimal performance and maintainability.

-We use Python and Go, as they are simple to learn, widely supported, and well-suited for game backend scenarios.
-Python is chosen for services that need flexibility and fast iteration (user data, AI logic), while Go is selected for performance-critical and real-time state management (shop, lobby).
+We selected **JavaScript (Node.js)**, **C# (.NET)**, and **Python** for this project:
+- **JavaScript (Node.js)** is used for services requiring high concurrency and fast development cycles, such as user management and ghost AI.
+Its event-driven model and rich ecosystem make it ideal for real-time operations and rapid prototyping.
+- **C# (.NET)** is used for services that demand strong type safety, reliability, and transactional consistency, such as Shop and Journal.
+It provides excellent performance under load and robust tooling for enterprise-grade APIs.
+- **Python** is chosen for services that benefit from flexibility, simplicity, and fast iteration, such as Lobby and Map.
+Its async capabilities and mature libraries allow efficient handling of multiple game sessions and dynamic content management.

+This combination of technologies allows us to **balance speed of development, runtime performance, and maintainability**, ensuring each service meets the unique demands of the game while allowing teams to work efficiently within their expertise.

 ## Services Overview